 - is only taking place when it relates to personal data and no illegal access to any data would be relevant and

-- might occur not only in case of major cyber attacks that lead to the unauthorised access to personal data, but also if one of our employees, agents or contractors leaves its computer or its memory stick on the train/plane and this is not encrypted or cannot be remotely locked and
+- might occur not only in case of major cyberattacks that lead to the unauthorized access to personal data but also if one of our employees, agents or contractors leaves its computer or its memory stick on the train/plane and this is not encrypted or cannot be remotely locked and

 - is not necessarily due to the access to personal data that is electronically stored and could happen even if for instance an HR manager leaves the door of his office open with the payslips of all the employees on his desk and they are stolen.